VitalikCo/Distillation-of-SWE-Agent-Trajectories-into-Small-Models/README.md

 ### 2. Filtering trajectories

 We also tried two filtering variants to reduce noisy or low-value parts of the data and keep more informative samples for fine-tuning.

-### 3. Masked supervised fine-tuning

-The training setup follows an instruction-style supervised fine-tuning scheme where only selected parts of the trajectory are used as prediction targets, while the rest is masked.

 ## Models and training